opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - work on distance module firmware
 - weekly meeting with Sam
 - handled Alibaba custom cable backup
-- tried to find a good battery for vacrob on Contel, bu didn't
+- tried to find a good battery for vacrob on Contel, but didn't

+### 2019.10.22

+- work on `DataInit()` function and solved it
+- try to run continuous ranging example -> stuck at `getDeviceInfo()`
+- learn more about NFC (Near Field Communication)
+- work on MR course theory w7